khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown.md

 [[Example:new-dropdown-with-icon-and-split]]

-Todo: An example of a single-selection dropdown
+Todo: An example of a single select dropdown

-Todo: An example of a multi-selection dropdown
+Todo: An example of a multiselect dropdown

 Todo: An example of a dropdown with fixed rows.